The road has been long. Your back aches.

 Koné is proud of the work HAI has been able to do in Côte d’Ivoire, “We are able to get the woman at one site, the blood gets drawn, and the blood is taken by motorcycle to a laboratory to be analyzed, and the result comes back to where the woman is seen by her doctor or her provider, and she is getting her result there.”

 Notably, the integration model embraced early by HAI, became a standard pMTCT implementation model throughout the country, meaning Ivoirians from coastal Abidjan to Korhogo in the North could make fewer, shorter trips to receive coordinated, comprehensive care.
 Between 2008 and 2020, HAI has helped integrate and improve pMTCT service delivery at more than 300 facilities across six regions of Côte d’Ivoire.
 This has led to integrated HIV testing and counseling of 800,000 pregnant women and prevented an estimated 5,500+ new infant infections.

 “I think that having that one center, where the woman is getting the broad service that she needs, I think that to me is a key example of the kind of work that we have been able to do in Côte d’Ivoire.”

--Ahoua Koné, Director of Côte d’Ivoire Programs, Health Alliance International
+-Ahoua Koné, Former Director of Côte d’Ivoire Programs, HAI

 Despite increased integrated pMTCT services, there are still many barriers that may be encountered during the prenatal journey.
 You may continue to wonder whether you have the energy and support you need to push forward.
 This is why HAI also works alongside community-based organizations that focus on building and maintaining connections between patients and health centers.
 With community-based support, some of the load is lifted off of women’s shoulders, as they are assisted in their journey toward integrated care that changes lives.